gbeltrao/squidex-docs/01-getting-started/03-installation.md

 Open the `.env` file and set all variables:

+* `SQUIDEX_PROTOCOL`: Keep it unchanged.
+You can set it to http to disable secure connections.
+* `SQUIDEX_FORCE_HTTPS`: Keep it unchanged.
+You can set it to false to disable permanent redirects from http to https.
 * `SQUIDEX_DOMAIN`: Your domain name, e.g. we use `cloud.squidex.io`
 * `SQUIDEX_ADMINEMAIL`: The email address of the admin user.
 * `SQUIDEX_ADMINPASSWORD`: The password of the admin user (Must contain a lowercase and uppercase letter, a number and a special character.)

+You can keep the other settings empty for now.

 #### 2. Create the MongoDB database folder